Dual Diagnosis Treatment Burlington, IA

 Services provided:

-• Rehab for teenagers, dual diagnosis treatment and transitional-age young adults
+• Rehab for teens, dual diagnosis treatment and transitional-age young adults

 • Mental health services and recovery management